dimfeld/website/posts/how_svelte_makes_two_way_binding_safe.md

 recalculates `numWords`.
 Even better, if `numWords` starts to depend on other variables, Svelte picks up on that.
 You don't have to keep track of which variables your expression relies on since the compiler does it for you.

-Having experienced two-way-binding hell in Angular, I was also initially wary of it in Svelte.
+Having experienced two-way-binding hell in AngularJS, I was also initially wary of it in Svelte.
 But having using it for over a year now I've found Svelte's promises here to be true.
 There are still situations where you may want to use one-way binding, but they are intentional design choices in your code rather than a way to avoid consistency bugs.